The Formation of Dwarf Galaxy Disks: Methods

 \subsection{Halo Finding and Centering}

 We use AMIGA's Halo Finder \citep[AHF;][]{2001MNRAS.325..845K, 2004MNRAS.351..399G} to identify dark matter halos and all bound particles (baryonic and dark).
 For each identified halo, we calculate the center of mass (COM method) with \pynbody \footnote{\url{https://github.com/pynbody/pynbody}}, using all baryonic and dark matter particles.
 Once the center of mass is determined, we approximate the bulk velocity of the halo using the average velocities of all bound particles within $2$ kpc of the center (physical units).
 At each snapshot, \pynbody orients the galaxy in a ``face-on" configuration by calculating the total AM vector (see Section \ref{sub:Angular Momentum}) of all bound gas particles within a radius of $2$ kpc from the center.
 Unless stated otherwise, we center the simulation on the main halo of each snapshot using its center of mass (using the same method as above) and measure velocities relative to its bulk velocity.
 For unbinding and our total mass (sum of bound mass) measurements, we use the virial mass ($M_{\rm vir}$) as defined by \cite{1998ApJ...495...80B}.
 We calculate the total stellar mass of a galaxy by summing over all bound stars in its parent halo.
-To compare with observational stellar masses derived from photometric measurements, we correct the sum of the star particle masses by applying a factor of $0.6$ to all galaxy stellar masses as described in \cite{2013ApJ...766...56M}.
+To compare with observational stellar masses derived from photometric measurements, we correct the sum of the star particle masses by applying a factor of $0.6$ to all galaxy stellar masses as described in \cite{2013ApJ...766...56M}, who showed that photometrically inferred stellar masses recover approximately $60\%$ of the total stellar mass in star particles for galaxies in our mass scale.